Home > Analyses > Utilities > WEC Energy Group, Inc.

 Main Competitors

-There are 23 competitors in total, with the table below listing the top 10 leaders by market capitalization:
+There are 23 competitors in the Regulated Electric industry; below are the top 10 leaders by market capitalization:

 | Competitor | Market Cap. |